 Salento, a vibrant town in the heart of Colombia’s coffee region

 For those visiting both Medellín and Bogotá, a stop-over in Salento, Colombia’s coffee region gem, between them is a must.
 Deep in Quindío, Salento is a small town that has managed to maintain its misty mountain charm.
 Two of the most popular (and famous!) things to do in Salento are to hike the Cocora Valley to the world’s tallest wax palm trees, and to take a Salento coffee tour at one of the many working fincas that are scattered all around the pueblo.
-Much more on these later!
+These activities attract visitors in from far and wide to get a glimpse into the fascinating valley lifestyle and wonder at the epic landscapes Much more on these later!

 Check out the highlights of our second visit here:

 Want to skip to something in particular?

 There is not yet a direct bus from Bogotá to Salento, but you can get a bus to the nearby towns of Armenia or Pereira and change.
 We recommend travelling from Bogotá to Salento by bus overnight as you don’t want to arrive in Salento too late should there be delays (top tip: there will be).
 You can then pick up the 45-minute minibus to Salento from Armenia’s main square for 4,500 pesos (last bus at 8pm) or get a taxi for around 85,000 pesos.

 If changing at Pereira, head to the bus terminal and pick up one of the direct 90-minute buses to Salento for 6,500 pesos.
 Note that while these are hourly until 5:30pm on weekends, on weekdays the direct bus from Periera to Salento only leaves at 6:50am, 1:30pm and 4:30pm.